hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Dropout is usually preferred in a large neural network structure in order to introduce more randomness.
     * check keras dropout: https://keras.io/layers/core/#dropout
       * The parameter means the probability of being dropped out
+      * Normally we choose 20% ~ 50% dropout.
+20% is a good starting point.
   * Data Augmentation
     * Increase the training data size, to reduce overfitting
       * This can be very costly when data labeling is time consuming or has other challenges